treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/logging.md

 ## Logging

-Your Web application will log four outputs as follows.
+Your Web application will log four outputs as follow:

 <div class="table-div" markdown="1">